7 Key Concepts of Mindful Eating

 FUN FACT: While I love my to-go coffee, I enjoy it more when I sit down and savor.
 One of my favorite habits is the Swedish custom of “fika” which entails taking a break in one’s day to sit down and drink a cup of coffee or tea and enjoy a snack.
 You can fika alone, but it’s even better in the company of friends or family.

 While you don’t have to “chew every bite 20 times”, there’s something the be said for this expression.
-Learning to slow down and savor your food can help you recognize when you are full (versus all a sudden being over full), decrease the amount of air you swallow (which can reduce bloating and GI discomfort), improve digestion, give you more time to enjoy the company of those around you, and bring now appreciation for the food you are eating.
+Learning to slow down and savor your food can help you recognize when you are satisfied (versus all a sudden feeling uncomfortably full), decrease the amount of air you swallow (which can reduce bloating and GI discomfort), improve digestion, give you more time to enjoy the company of those around you, and bring more appreciation for the food you are eating.

 To help slow down your eating try putting down your utensils between each bite.
 Slowly savoring your food allows you to really experience all the senses that come with it too.
 How does it look? smell? feel? taste?